Chimtoo/Chimtoo/README.md

 - 👋 Hi, I’m Madhuri
-- 👀 I’m working professional with an experience of 2 year as a Data Scientist and 8 year as a Senior Data Analyst.
+- 👀 I’m working professional with an experience of 2 years as a Data Scientist and 8 years as a Senior Data Analyst.
 - 🌱 I’m currently learning more AI Concepts.
 - 💞️ I’m looking to collaborate on Machine Learning,Deep Learning and AI concepts.
 - 📫 How to reach me ...